Clinical Genetic Testing

 This can be a risky move, however.
 Different laboratories can have results that are

 difficult to understand, and the results can vary.
-Doctors caution against getting
+Healthcare providers caution against

 Because of the emotional impact of genetic testing, you may want to consider how you